glennklockwood/limelead/content/pages/embedded/beaglebone-ai.md

 completed, the BeagleBone AI will power itself off.
 Remove the SD card, power up, and you should boot off the new image written to the eMMC.

-{% call alert(type="info") %}
+{% call inset("Alternative OS images", "info") %}
-You may also choose to replace the BeagleBone Debian OS with one of TI's own OS images (Linux, TI-RTOS, or Android) with the [AM57x Processor SDK][].
+You may also choose to replace the BeagleBone Debian OS with one of TI's own OS images (Linux, TI-RTOS, or Android) with the <a href="https://www.ti.com/tool/PROCESSOR-SDK-AM57X">AM57x Processor SDK</a>.
 Those are much more rough experiences than Debian, but if you want to try it, log in using the `root` user (no password) after booting from your SD image.
 {% endcall %}

-[AM57x Processor SDK]: https://www.ti.com/tool/PROCESSOR-SDK-AM57X
+[AM57x Processor SDK]:

 ### Boot script upgrade